Today's student needs both theory and practice. Our faculty have the experience needed to give them both.

 David W. Warfield, MFA

-Maryland native David Warfield holds an MFA in screenwriting from the University of California, Los Angeles, and was an American Film Institute producing fellow.
+Maryland native and tenured professor David Warfield holds an M.F.A. in screenwriting from the UCLA School of Theater, Film, and Television, and was an American Film Institute producing fellow.
 He has been an advisor to the Sundance Screenwriters Lab in Prague, and a V.P. of Production at Propaganda Films in Hollywood.
 He has written screenplays for Warner Brothers, MGM, Sony, and ABC.
 His films include Linewatch (Sony Pictures, 2008), and the independent feature Rows (2015).
 Warfield has been with the SWAN program at Morgan State since 2012.

 Watch Beran's 2017 TED Talk here.

 Kobina N. Yankah holds an M.F.A. in Animation from the UCLA School of Theater, Film, and Television.
 He graduated with honors and served as the Director of Animation for an independent studio in Los Angeles, partnering with international studios to produce a variety of content for clients.
 Following his time Los Angeles, Prof. Yankah has worked in animation for video games, visual effects and editing for broadcast, winning a National Emmy award for his work with Turner Sports and the NBA, and video production for political communication firms in Washington DC.
 He currently creates digital ads for 2U, an educational technology firm and has been teaching at in the SWAN program at Morgan Statue since 2014.